qchenevier/MBA_memoire/doc/reaction_organization.md

 3. Create a platform to automate peer-to-peer engagement.
 Crowd is pull-based.
 You open up an idea, funding opportunity or incentive prize and let people find you.

 ### Organize for Optimization & Operational Excellence

+#### Focus on Optimization & Price-performance ratio

+Operational Excellence describes a specific strategic approach to the production and delivery of products and services.
+The objective is to lead in price and convenience: to minimize overhead costs, to eliminate intermediate production steps, to reduce transaction and other "friction" costs, and to optimize business processes.
+They focus on delivering their products or services to customers at competitive prices and with minimal inconvenience [@Treacy1993].

+Dell outperformed by cutting dealers out of the distribution process, building to order rather than to inventory, fostering a disciplined, extremely low-cost culture [@Treacy1993].

+General Electric reinvented its operating model-the way it made, sold, and distributed appliances.
+GE introduced the "virtual inventory," a computer-based logistics system that allows stores to operate as though they had hundreds of ranges and refrigerators in the back room when in fact they have none at all.
+They have instantaneous access to GE's on-line order-processing to place orders for next-day delivery.
+Dealers have had to give up some independence from the supplier.
+Virtual inventory works better than real inventory for both dealers and customers and saves about 12% of distribution and marketing costs to GE.
+With Direct Connect, GE knows that vendors' orders are, in fact, actual sales to customers.
+GE links its order-processing system to other systems involved in forecasting demand and planning production and distribution.
+The company now, in effect, manufactures in response to customer demand instead of to inventory.
+It implemented automated inventory replenishment and invoice-less payments and integrated disparate logistics systems [@Treacy1993].

+Companies that have adopted a strategy of Operational Excellence also have built their operations around information systems that emphasize integration and low-cost transaction processing [@Treacy1993].

+One set of potential customers defines value within a matrix of price, convenience, and quality, with price the dominant factor.
+These customers are less particular about what they buy than they are about getting it at the lowest possible price and with the least possible hassle.
+The business that succeeds by serving these customers focuses on Operational Excellence [@Treacy1993].

 #### Valuable assets